Dana Corporation

 How Were Auto Workers Exposed to Asbestos?

-Public health specialists say each year thousands of auto-repair workers are diagnosed with asbestos-related diseases.
-A warning published by the Automotive Safety Association found that approximately 1 in 10 mechanics at auto repair shops could be at risk for developing an asbestos-related cancer.
+Thousands of auto plant workers and auto-repair workers have been diagnosed with asbestos-related diseases.
+A warning published by the Automotive Safety Association found that about 10 percent of auto mechanics could be at risk for developing an asbestos-related cancer.

-Since repair shops also are often short on air circulation, the combination enclosed work spaces and free-floating asbestos fibers makes the occupation particularly dangerous.
-Ohio General Motors Workers can contact The Lyon Firm, an Ohio asbestos attorney, for more information on their risk factors.
+Since repair shops often have ventilation issues, the enclosed work spaces and presence of asbestos fibers made the occupation particularly dangerous.
+Dana Workers can contact The Lyon Firm for more information on their risk factors.

 How Does Asbestos Exposure Occur?